titipata/pubmed_parser/_sources/spark.rst.txt

         config(conf=conf).\
         getOrCreate()

+Please see the full implementation details in `scripts <https://github.com/titipata/pubmed_parser/tree/master/scripts>`_ folder on the repository.

-We will update these documentation soon on how to incorporate Pubmed Parser with `dask <https://dask.org/>`_.
+We will update the documentation on how to incorporate Pubmed Parser with `dask <https://dask.org/>`_ soon.